henriod/fastApi_sentinel/README.md

 # FastAPI Function For NDVI statistics

-This a repo for testing my skill of integrating The sentinelhub Python package with FastAPI to get statistics from ndvi data
+This is a repo for testing my skills on integrating The sentinelhub Python package with FastAPI to get statistics from ndvi data

 ## Installation